Automorphism and Cohomology II: Complete intersections: Automorphism and Cohomology

-We claim that if $\widehat{g}$ has a fixed point and $\widehat{g}^*=\Id$, then $g=\Id$ on $X$.
 In fact, by~\cite[Theorem 4.8]{R}, we know $S$ is an abelian variety.
 From the injection

-it follows that $\widehat{g}=\Id$.
-On the other hand, a general point $p\in X$ is the intersection of $e$-planes in $X$ which contain $p$, cf. Lemma \ref{lemmint}.
-In other words, we have $p=\cap P_i$ where $P_i$ goes through $e$-planes in $X$ containing $p$.
+it follows that $\widehat{g}=\mathrm{Id}$.
+On the other hand, by Lemma~\ref{lemmint}, a general point $p\in X$ is the intersection of $e$-planes in $X$ which contain $p$.
+In other words, we have $p=\bigcap P_i$ where $P_i$ runs through all $e$-planes in $X$ containing $p$.
 It follows that

 for a general point $p\in X$.
-We conclude that $g=\Id$.
+We conclude that $g=\mathrm{Id}$.